This stretch for disc herniation disc or bulging disc is inspired by the McKenzie method.

 - Stay in bed

-Sitting with a herniated disc, is just like twisting the knife in the wound continuously: it can not heal!
+Sitting with a herniated disc is just like twisting the knife in the wound continuously: it can not heal!

-Read this article about back pain and sitting to learn more about the health concerns, which can be caused by prolonged sitting.
+Read this article about back pain and sitting to learn more about health concerns, which can be caused by prolonged sitting.

-To relieve the pain from a lumbar disc herniation, the first thing to do is to stand up, and walk: when you have lower back pain, it is better to walk around the table than to sit down.
+To relieve the pain from a lumbar disc herniation, the first thing to do is to stand up and walk: when you have lower back pain, it is better to walk around the table than to sit down.

-Fortunately, this is not the only thing to do: we all have our little tricks to try to ease a pain in the lower back
+Fortunately, this is not the only thing to do: we all have our little tricks to try to ease pain in the lower back

-Yoga, drugs, massage with essential oils, massage with hot water with the shower head, any thing that makes the pain stop is welcome
+Yoga, drugs, massage with essential oils, massage with hot water with the showerhead, anything that makes the pain stop is welcome

 In my toolbox, there is a stretch inspired by the McKenzie method, that I still do regularly, even though the herniated disc that made my life so miserable for years is now a souvenir (if I may say so).

-Herniated disc pain relief stretch: McKenzie extension
+Herniated disc stretch: McKenzie extension

-Warning!This exercise for back pain relief should be performed with caution.
+This herniated disc stretch exercise should be performed with caution.

-3. Straighten your back after 4 or 5 seconds, then repeat.
+- Straighten your back after 4 or 5 seconds, then repeat.